 Postdocs to analyze complex epidemic data with transmission models

-The candidates will be expected to work with and develop state-of-the-art statistical and mathematical methodology that may involve Markov Chain Monte Carlo Sampling (MCMC), Sequential Monte Carlo sampling or Approximate Bayesian Computation with compartmental, agent-based or metapopulations models of disease transmission calibrated on different types of data.
+The candidates will be expected to work with and develop state-of-the-art statistical and mathematical methodology to improve understanding of epidemic dynamics and control.
 The exact projects the successful applicants will undertake will be determined in discussion with the team, considering the applicants’ interests and experience as well as ongoing collaborations of the team.
 A few exemplar projects include:

 We are looking for postdocs but also engineers with a strong expertise in programming.
 Successful applicants will collaborate with other members of the team and colleagues in partner institutions.
 They will be supervised by Dr Simon Cauchemez and will be given a one-year contract with possibility to extend it for longer periods, should both parties agree.

-Interested candidates should contact email Cécile Limouzin (email@example.com) with a CV, statement of interest and contact details of two referees that will be contacted directly after the interviews.
-To speed up the recruitment process, we will assess candidates continuously, as they apply to the positions.
-The final deadline for applications is 20th May 2022, with contracts starting as soon as possible.
+Interested candidates should contact email Cécile Limouzin (firstname.lastname@example.org) with a CV, statement of interest and contact details of two referees that will be contacted directly after the interviews.
+The final deadline for applications is 7th October 2022, with contracts starting as soon as possible.

 The last few years have been marked by the emergence and spread of a number of infectious diseases across the globe.
 For example, outbreaks of Zika and chikungunya in the Americas, Ebola Virus Disease in West Africa and MERS coronavirus in the Middle East each resulted in substantial public health burden and received widespread international attention.
 More recently, the COVID-19 pandemic has had a devastating impact on populations across the world.
 These emergences have highlighted the many challenges faced by the public health community to anticipate, assess, manage and control these epidemics.
 In addition, established infectious diseases such as seasonal influenza, dengue or malaria keep on affecting hundreds of millions of persons each year.